-The ISL6744 PWM is an excellent choice for low cost bridge topologies for applications requiring accurate frequency and deadtime control.
-Among its many features are 1A FET drivers, adjustable soft-start, overcurrent protection and internal thermal protection, allowing a highly flexible design with minimal external components.
+The ISL6744A PWM is an excellent choice for low cost bridge topologies for applications requiring accurate frequency and dead time control.
+It features 1A FET drivers, adjustable soft-start, overcurrent protection, and internal thermal protection, allowing a highly flexible design with minimal external components.